orat/GeometricAlgebra/README.md

 This is a refactored version of the implementation developped by Daniel Fontijne and published as a reference for the [book](https://geometricalgebra.org) "Geometric algebra for Computer Science", Leo Dorst, Daniel Fontijne and Stephen Mann, 2005.

-# How to add neede dependency to cold lib
+# How to add needed dependency to colt lib

 The colt library can be got here: